-Endorsed textbooks have been written to be closely aligned to the syllabus they support and have been through a detailed quality assurance process.
-All textbooks endorsed by Cambridge International for this syllabus are the ideal resource to be used alongside this scheme of work as they cover each learning objective.
+Endorsed textbooks have been written to be closely aligned to the syllabus they support, and have been through a detailed quality assurance process.
+As such, all textbooks endorsed by Cambridge for this syllabus are the ideal resource to be used alongside this scheme of work as they cover each learning objective.

-Throughout this scheme of work, we have referred to Cambridge IGCSE Literature in English 0486 past papers.
-The 0475 / 0992 syllabuses run parallel to the 0486 syllabus content and assessment criteria.
-Past papers, the Coursework Handbook and Example Candidate Responses for syllabus 0486 are relevant and applicable to syllabus 0475 and 0992, so we suggest you visit the webpage for 0486 on our School Support Hub for further teaching materials.
+Past papers for syllabus 0475 are relevant and applicable to syllabus 2010, so we suggest you visit the webpage for Cambridge IGCSE Literature in English 0475 on our School Support Hub for further teaching materials.